djewett/latest_items/README.md

 # latest_items

+See this plugin in the Alchemy Webstore at: http://www.alchemywebstore.com/plugins/Latest-Items

 Alchemy plugin for Tridion that filters a list of items edited within some range of time, and exports them to a config file for content porting.

 IMPORTANT: